 Do you have trouble sleeping?
 Well, as common as this is amongst people today, not many are aware of the various types of sleeping disorders that occur due to many underlying reasons.

-Parasomnia is a sleep disorder that causes abnormal movements, emotions, dreams, perceptions, and behavior that could occur during any of the stages – before sleeping, during your sleep, between sleep stages, or when you wake up from your sleep.
+Parasomnia is a sleeping disorder that causes abnormal movements, emotions, dreams, perceptions, and behavior that could occur during any of the stages – before sleeping, during your sleep, between sleep stages, or when you wake up from your sleep.